 There is no open access or ‘sit and wait’ surgery.
 To ensure we are fair to all our patients, queuing up outside the surgery before it opens does not mean you will be able to ‘jump the queue’.

 Genuine emergencies will always be seen the same day.

-It is preferable to book an appointment in advance if you wish to see a particular doctor, or wish to discuss an ongoing health problem with the same doctor.
+If you wish to see a particular doctor, or wish to discuss an ongoing health problem with the same doctor you will often have to wait as the doctors do not work every day.
 Whilst the practice strives to ensure that you see the doctor of your choice it may not be possible to offer an early appointment if surgeries are already fully booked, or if the doctor has been on leave.

-Nurses and doctors are available at certain times of the day to give non-urgent advice or to discuss test results over the telephone.
-If you are calling for test results, please try to telephone after 13.00.
+If you complete a eConsult questionnaire the doctors and nurses can telephone you to discuss your problem.
+They are available at certain times of the day to give non-urgent advice or to discuss test results over the telephone.
+If you are calling for test results, please try to telephone after 10.00am.
 We cannot guarantee a time when calls will be returned; non-urgent calls may not be returned on the same working day.